eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/components/ui/image/avatar.md

 import { AvatarImage } from '@eventespresso/components'
 ```

-Note: this package isn't published yet so you'll need to point to it via your build process.
+**Note**: this package isn't published yet so you'll need to point to it via your build process.
 For example, if you use webpack you can register this as an external via:

 ```js
 module.exports = {